Stealing your Money - What is Business E-mail Compromise (BEC)

 In 2018, the amount of money lost by companies to this scam doubled, but the criminals will target anyone who has a lot of money.
 They tend to mark their requests for funding urgent or link them to dire consequences, as cybercriminals want you to be in an emotional state so you are not thinking straight.

-How can you protect yourself and your business from this kind of scam?
-Here are some things you can do:
+How can you protect yourself and your business against BEC?

 - Use anti-virus software on your systems and keep them up-to-date.